-Measures Be Taken To Ensure Well-Being Of Indian Students In Kyrgyzstan: JK Students’ Body To Jaishankar
+Measures be taken to ensure well-being of Indian students in Kyrgyzstan: JK Students’ Body to Jaishankar

-New Delhi, May 24: A students' association of J&K on Friday wrote to External Affairs Minister S. Jaishankar and requested that “proactive measures” be taken immediately to ensure well-being of the Indian students in Kyrgyzstan.
+New Delhi, May 24: A students' association of Jammu and Kashmir on Friday wrote to External Affairs Minister S. Jaishankar and requested that “proactive measures” be taken immediately to ensure well-being of the Indian students in Kyrgyzstan.

 This comes days after mobs targeted the foreigners in capital city Bishkek triggering concerns about their safety.